MrPrattASH/Game_Design_In_Construct_3/README.md

 # Game Design In Construct 3

- This repository takes construct 3 tutorials available from www.construct.net modifies, restructures, comments project code to be easier to read and better in line with a High School game design course.
+ This repository takes construct 3 tutorials available from www.construct.net (that use CC licenses) modifies, restructures, comments project code to be easier to read and better in line with a High School game design course.
 This repository requires a paid construct 3 license.

 # How to use this Repository